rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-20: The definition of the `Iterator` trait that has an associated type `Item`

-This says that the `Iterator` trait has an associated type named `Item`. `Item` is a placeholder type, and the return value of the `next` method will return values of type `Option<Self::Item>`.
-Implementors of this trait will specify the concrete type for `Item`, and the `next` method will return an `Option` containing a value of whatever type the implementor has specified.
+The `Iterator` trait has an associated type named `Item`.
+This is a placeholder type, and the `next` method will return values of type `Option<Self::Item>`.
+Implementors of this trait will specify the concrete type for `Item`, and the `next` method will return an `Option` containing a value of that concrete type.

 #### Associated Types Versus Generics

+This may seem like a similar concept to generics, in that it allows us to define a function without specifying what types it can deal with.
+So why use associated types?

-When we implemented the `Iterator` trait on the `Counter` struct in Listing 13-6, we specified that the `Item` type was `u32`:
+Let's examine the difference with an example that implements the `Iterator` trait on the `Counter` struct.
+In Listing 13-6, we specified that the `Item` type was `u32`:

 ```
 impl Iterator for Counter {